AakarshanManiGiri/E-nk.OS/README.md

 ## How's it going to do whats to be Done

 I've realised that i do not need to make a bootloader for a custom os for an ESP-32-S3

+## Future
+-Get it fully functional and add a couple more QoL features.